DanushkaBandara5/Pos-Sytem/README.md

 ## General Information
-- Using this application every record of orders are recorded and update all the stocks relavent to it.
+- Using this application every record of orders are maintained and update all the stocks relavent to it.